 This chapter discusses the BMPs identified in the City's SWMP along with their associated measurable goals.
 The status of implementation for each BMP and a summary of how the City complied with each BMP are provided.
-Appendix 4 includes supporting materials for Construction Site Storm Water Runoff Control.
+Appendix 4 includes supporting materials for Construction Site Stormwater Runoff Control.

-During the 2008-2009 fiscal/reporting year, the City did not add any new BMPs not originally included or expand on BMPs that were included.
+During the 2009-2010 reporting year, the City did not add any new BMPs not originally included.
 The numbering of the individual BMP tasks correspond with their initial year of implementation as they are listed on Table 4-A of the City's SWMP.